stuffnting/gutenberg-block-examples/src/dynamic-attribute/README.md

 ## Also see

-The `dynamic-meta-block` example similar to this one, however, it stores the value as using post metadata, rather than an block attribute.
+The [`meta-callback`](../meta-callback/) example similar to this one, however, it stores the value as using post metadata, rather than an block attribute.

 As well as rendering dynamic blocks using a callback function in the PHP file, it is also possible to use a PHP template file.
-For an example of how to do this, see the `render-PHP-template` example.
+For an example of how to do this, see the [`render-PHP-template`](../render-php-template/) example.

 ## Uses